unknownpedestrian/SoundBridge/privacy-policy.md

 # Changes to this Policy

 We may update this Privacy Policy from time to time, and we will post the updated policy on this github repository.
-Your continued use of SoundBridge after we make changes to this policy indicates your acceptance of the revised policy.
+Your continued use of BunBot after we make changes to this policy indicates your acceptance of the revised policy.

 # Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at SoundBridgebilling@gmail.com.
+If you have any questions or concerns about this Privacy Policy, please contact us at BunBotbilling@gmail.com.

 # Effective Date